-How are the 5 Stages of CKD determined?
+How are the five stages of kidney disease determined?

-The first thing to understand is how the stages of renal disease are determined.
-The health of your kidneys is measured primarily by your estimated glomerular filtration rate (eGFR).
-GFR is the rate at which fluid is filtered through the kidneys.
-A higher filtration rate indicates a healthy kidney; a lower rate indicates reduced or suboptimal kidney function, whether due to injury or disease.
+The first thing to understand is how kidney disease, or renal disease, stages are determined.
+Kidney health is primarily measured by an estimated glomerular filtration rate (eGFR).
+Your GFR is the rate at which fluid is filtered through the kidneys.
+A higher filtration rate indicates a healthy kidney.
+A lower rate indicates reduced or suboptimal kidney function, whether due to disease or injury.

-Your kidneys’ filtration rates are estimated by the amount of creatinine (cree-AT-uh-neen) in your bloodstream.
-Creatinine is a waste product of the body’s metabolism of creatine phosphate, a crystalline compound created by everyday muscle movement.
 The kidneys filter creatinine out of the bloodstream.
 A serum test will show how much creatinine is in your blood.
 The higher the level of creatinine, the less of it your kidneys are filtering out.
-This test is key to estimating your kidney function level.
+This test is key to estimating your level of kidney function.

-What are the 5 Stages of CKD based on GFR?
+What are the five stages of CKD based on your GFR?

-So, now that you know how the five stages of CKD are determined, what are the stages based on eGFR?
+Now that you know how the stages of CKD are determined, how does your GFR factor into each stage?

 As kidney function decreases, and wastes build up in your body, other adverse health conditions may develop, such as:

 - high blood pressure,